SumYin/FanYi-Discord-Bot/README.md

 Last Updated: 07/2/2022

-This Privacy Policy ("Policy") explains how information about your data is collected and used by the Owner of the Forms Discord bot (“our” or “we”) while using the FanYi Discord bot (the “Service”).
+This Privacy Policy ("Policy") explains how information about your data is collected and used by the Owner of the FanYi Discord bot (“our” or “we”) while using the FanYi Discord bot (the “Service”).
 By using our Service, you agree with this Policy.

 **Data We Collect:**
 To operate FanYi Discord Bot and in specific the Database we we might have to save some information about You, your Discord server and the members.